armandofox/armandofox.github.io/_pages/research.md

 My research focuses on online and technology-enriched education, especially at large scale, and especially in computer science.

+Students: I'm happy to talk about getting you involved in our research, but in the thick of the semester I don't usually have cycles to onboard new folks.
+I suggest coming to our open group meetings, Fridays 12-1pm in the BiD Lab (360 Hearst Mining), and seeing what opportunities arise.
+Good times to talk about things like this are right after the ends of semesters, with a view to getting started before the subsequent semester or summer.

 [Prof. Marti Hearst](https://ischool.berkeley.edu/~hearst) and I co-founded the successful [ACM Learning@Scale conference](http://learningatscale.acm.org/) to attract interdisciplinary work in this area.)

 My background and previous projects (see left) are in Internet systems, programming systems, and applied machine learning; I bring these ideas to bear on CS education at scale.